Mythologies (book): Myth today

-In the second half of the book Barthes addresses the question of "What is a myth, today?" with the analysis of ideas such as: myth as a type of speech, and myth on the wings of politics.
+In the second half of the book Barthes addresses the question of "What is a myth, today?" with the analysis of ideas such as: myth as a type of speech, and myth as a type of politics.

 Following on from the first section, Barthes justifies and explains his choices and analysis.
 He calls upon the concepts of semiology developed by Ferdinand de Saussure, who described the connections between an object (the signified) and its linguistic representation (such as a word, the signifier) and how the two are connected.
 Working with this structure Barthes continues to show his idea of a myth as a further sign, with its roots in language, but to which something has been added.
 So with a word (or other linguistic unit) the meaning (apprehended content) and the sound come together to make a sign.
 To make a myth, the sign itself is used as a signifier, and a new meaning is added, which is the signified.
 But according to Barthes, this is not added arbitrarily.
 Although we are not necessarily aware of it, modern myths are created with a reason.
 As in the example of the red wine, mythologies are formed to perpetuate an idea of society that adheres to the current ideologies of the ruling class and its media.

 Barthes demonstrates this theory with the example of a front cover from Paris Match edition no. 326, of July 1955, showing a young black soldier in French uniform saluting.
 The signifier, a saluting soldier, cannot offer us further factual information of the young man's life.
 But it has been chosen by the magazine to symbolise more than the young man; the picture, in combination with the signifieds of Frenchness, militariness, and relative ethnic difference, gives us a message about France and its citizens.
 The picture does not explicitly demonstrate 'that France is a great empire, that all her sons, without any colour discrimination, faithfully serve under her flag,' etc., but the combination of the signifier and signified perpetuates the myth of imperial devotion, success and thus, a property of 'significance' for the picture.